 – What can the senses teach us about our immersion in the world?

 – The possibility of ways of acting, making and thinking that do not rely on a dualistic, subject–object worldview.

 Training in a series of cross-disciplinary research methods is given, and there is thorough engagement with key concepts and questions in ecology as it applies to art and design.
-We shall also practise what we preach by seeking to embody ecological thinking in seminars, assignments, and assessments.
-What ought we to do?
-Who should we address?
-And how shall we deal with differences of opinion?
+From February, in the second semester, readings, seminars and workshops are tailored increasingly to the ecological interests of the group.